 Psychosocial stress often goes undetected.
-Many children and young people have to cope with a mental health problem such as ADHD, ADD, an anxiety, behavioral or eating disorder.
+Many children and young people have to cope with a mental health problem such as ADHD, ADD, an anxiety, behavioural or eating disorder.

-Therapy would help in this case, but does not take place due to the lack of diagnosis, high costs or fear of prejudice.
-Yet many children and young people are confronted with special challenges in their young lives that can be very emotionally stressful.
-A chronic illness, disability, social inequality or restrictions caused by the pandemic: All of this and much more can have a major impact on psychosocial health.
+Although therapy can be beneficial in many cases, children and young people may not have access to this type of support – whether due to missing a diagnosis, high costs or fear of stigma.
+At the same time, many children and young people are confronted with special challenges in their young lives that can be very emotionally stressful.
+A chronic illness, disability, social inequality or restrictions caused by the pandemic – all of these and many other factors can have a major impact on psychosocial health.

 Help for children and young people in crisis

-To ensure that children and young people affected by the coronavirus crisis receive the right psychological help, the Emerging healthy from the crisis which has set up a new hotline.
-This can be used by children and young people up to the age of 22.
-By calling the hotline, you will be forwarded to a counseling center.
-The search for a therapy place is covered, as is the reimbursement of costs.
-You can find more information here:
+To ensure that children and young people affected by the COVID-19 crisis receive appropriate psychological support, the initiative Gesund aus der Krise provides access to a new hotline.
+This hotline is available to children and young people up to the age of 22.
+By calling, you will be connected to a counselling centre, which will help you search for a therapy place as well as with the reimbursement of costs.
+You can find more information under the following link: